 According to many traders, one of the best ways to use the order flow is to analyze the level 2 order book, draw supply and demand levels on a price chart, look at the volume, and find market imbalances.
 After doing that, entering trades becomes the easy part.

-Is order flow available in Tradingview?
+Is Order Flow Available in Tradingview?

-Yes, by adding order flow indicators, you can do order flow trading on Tradingview.
+By adding order flow indicators, you can do order flow trading on Tradingview.
 However, you won’t find liquidity data in Tradingview, which makes the order flow analysis process less effective.